-Configure Microsoft Azure Cost Alert
+Configure a Microsoft Azure Cost Alert

 This procedure shows you how to configure an Azure Cost alert that will trigger an email notification when costs go above a budget threshold within a specified timeframe.